Kevin Warren: Minnesota Vikings (2005–2019)

 Warren was also responsible for overseeing construction of the Vikings' new practice facility in Eagan, Twin Cities Orthopedic Performance Center, which opened in March 2018.
 The ribbon-cutting ceremony was held in June 2018 with attendees including NFL Commissioner Roger Goodell, Twin Cities Orthopedics CEO Troy Simonson, and Governor Mark Dayton.
-He was also responsible for negotiating the naming rights of the state-of-the art facility.
-The facility spans 40-acres and includes administrative offices for Vikings staff; a 6,000 person capacity outdoor stadium; five outdoor practice fields; an indoor practice facility; a media center; expanded locker room, weight room, & equipment facilities; cardiovascular and specialized speed rooms; a hydrotherapy room; and post-workout recovery rooms.
+He was also responsible for negotiating the naming rights of the facility.
 The facility is only the first phase in a planned 200-acre development which is expected to include offices, retail, residential, hospitality, and a conference center.
-The Vikings’ headquarters will be the development's anchor.
+The Vikings' headquarters will be the development's anchor.

 Big Ten Commissioner (2019–2023)

 Kevin Warren was named Commissioner of the Big Ten Conference on June 4, 2019.
-Warren follows Jim Delany as the 6th Big Ten commissioner.
-Warren is the first African-American leader of the Big Ten and also the first African American leader of any of the Power Five conferences.
-He assumed Big Ten Commissioner-Elect duties in September, 2019 and assumed the position of Commissioner in January, 2020.
-Under Warren's oversight, the Big Ten persevered through the Covid-19 pandemic and he expanded the conference with the future additions of USC and UCLA joining in 2024.
+Warren followed Jim Delany as the 6th Big Ten commissioner and was the first African-American leader of the Big Ten and also the first African-American leader of any of the Power Five conferences.
+He assumed Big Ten Commissioner-Elect duties in September 2019 and officially assumed the position of Commissioner in January 2020.
+Under Warren's oversight, the Big Ten persevered through the COVID-19 pandemic and he expanded the conference with the future additions of USC and UCLA starting with the 2024 season, with Washington and Oregon later following suit after his tenure as Commissioner ended.
+Not long after USC and UCLA's announcement that they would be joining the conference, he oversaw the Big Ten's signing of a new seven-year media rights deal with NBC, Fox, and CBS, estimated to be worth at least $7 billion.